suewonjp/civilizer/README.md

 Java Runtime Environment (JRE)
 - Note that JRE 7 or above is needed
+- The latest JRE is recommended

 Supported platforms:

 - Linux
     - Ubuntu/Linux Mint
-    - Other Distros (? - not fully tested yet)
+    - Other Distros (? - will work, not fully tested though)
 - OS X
     - Mavericks
-    - Yosemite or above (? - not fully tested yet)
+    - Yosemite or above (? - will work, not fully tested though)
 - Windows
     - 7/8
-    - 10 or above (? - not fully tested yet)
+    - 10 or above (? - will work, not fully tested though)

 Supported browsers: (note that old versions may not work correctly)